chandrika-neerukonda/shopping-cart/README.md

 # user-list
-A shopping cart page with list of products & adding products feature by using nodejs
+A user list page shows the list of users & adding user by using nodejs